Meet Our Team

 Svetlana Rechitsky, PhD

 President and Lab Director

 Dr. Rechitsky is a graduate of Kharkov University’s Genetics Faculty and received her PhD in experimental molecular embryology from the Second Moscow Medical Institute in 1986.
-She moved to the Reproductive Genetics Institute in 1989, where she headed the DNA laboratory which performed the largest Preimplantation Genetic Testing for Monogenic/Single Gene Defects (PGT-M) series for single gene disorders, with PGT-M design for the majority of them developed for the first time.
+She moved to Reproductive Genetics Institute in 1989, where she headed the DNA laboratory, which performed the largest Preimplantation Genetic Testing for Monogenic/Single Gene Defects (PGT-M) series for single gene disorders, with PGT-M design for the majority of them developed for the first time.
 She has published more than 70 papers on PGT-M, including a key editorship to the Atlas of Preimplantation Genetic Testing for Monogenic/Single Gene Defects, most recently Practical Preimplantation Genetic Testing (2020).